robertDurst/robertdurst.github.io/_posts/2020-04-03-CategoryBasics.md

 ---
 layout: post
-title:  "[Category Theory Series] I: To Categories From First Principles"
+title:  "To Categories From First Principles"
 date:   2020-04-03 19:19:21 +0700
 ---